rabbitmq/rabbitmq-website/site/production-checklist.md

 Make sure your environment allows for at least 50K open file descriptors for effective RabbitMQ user, including in development environments.

-As a rule of thumb, multiply the 95th percentile number of concurrent connections by 2 and add total number of queues to calculate recommended open file handle limit.
+As a guideline, multiply the 95th percentile number of concurrent connections by 2 and add the total number of queues to calculate the recommended open file handle limit.
-Values as high as 500K are not inadequate and won't consume a lot of hardware resources, and therefore are recommended for production setups.
+Values as high as 500K are not inadequate and will not consume a lot of hardware resources, therefore, they are recommended for production setups.

 See [Networking guide](networking.html) for more information.